top of page

 David Sloves: Organizer/administrator handling registration, payments, communications and miscellaneous.

-Tiffiny Fyans: Organizer and Assistant Teacher with tons of experience and wonderful approach.
+Tiffiny Fyans: Organizer and Assistant Teacher with tons of experience and an extraordinary approach to healing.

 Gilles Marin: Your Master Instructor Extraordinaire!